1792838722/homework/README.md

 # C++ homework

-A repository to store my C++ homework.
+A repository to store my C++ code.